Singular Bayesian Neural Networks: Experiments

 Next we evaluate our approach on the Beijing Multi-Site Air Quality dataset~\cite{beijing_pm2.5_381} for PM$_{2.5}$ forecasting from meteorological features.
 Using 24-hour sliding windows, the dataset has 29,213 training, 6,260 validation, and 6,260 test samples with 15 features.
 For OOD evaluation, we use 20,050 samples from Guangzhou~\cite{pm2.5_data_of_five_chinese_cities_394}, a city with distinct subtropical climate representing distributional shift from Beijing's continental climate.
 All methods use 2-layer LSTMs with 64 hidden units.
 Low-Rank methods decompose input-to-hidden ($\mathbf{W}_{ih} \in \mathbb{R}^{15 \times 256}$) and hidden-to-hidden ($\mathbf{W}_{hh} \in \mathbb{R}^{64 \times 256}$) weight matrices as $\mathbf{W} = \mathbf{A}\mathbf{B}^\top$ with ranks $r=14$ for the first layer and $20$ for the second.
 Complete experimental details are provided in Appendix~\ref{app:exp:lstm}.

-\textbf{Results.} Table~\ref{tab:lstm_results} and Figure~\ref{fig:lstm_radar} show that Low-Rank Bayesian LSTM achieves the best coverage (PICP=0.790) and near-best calibration (ECE=0.114, second only to Full-Rank BBB's 0.111) while using 64\% fewer parameters than Full-Rank BBB.
+\textbf{Results.} Table~\ref{tab:lstm_results} and Figure~\ref{fig:lstm_radar} show that Low-Rank Bayesian LSTM achieves the best coverage (PICP=0.790) and near-best ECE-based calibration (ECE=0.114, second only to Full-Rank BBB's 0.111) while using 64\% fewer parameters than Full-Rank BBB.
 For OOD detection, Low-Rank attains second-best performance (AUROC=0.710, AUPR=0.861) after Deep Ensemble (0.730, 0.883) despite 86\% fewer parameters.
 Figure~\ref{fig:selective_pred_lstm} shows Bayesian methods outperform Deep Ensemble when filtering uncertain samples, with Low-Rank achieving 17.4\% error reduction at 80\% retention.
-The calibration gap is notable: Low-Rank achieves PICP near the nominal 95\% level, while Deep Ensemble (0.310) and Rank-1 (0.449) severely undercover.
+The calibration gap is notable: Low-Rank achieves the highest coverage among the compared methods (PICP=0.790) while Deep Ensemble (0.310) and Rank-1 (0.449) severely undercover.
 This confirms that structured weight correlations from low-rank factorization (Section \ref{sec:theory:correlations}) propagate uncertainty more reliably.
 See Appendix \ref{app:ext:bei} for extended results and analysis.